SystemsApproach/7E/README.rst

 continuously generated from ``master``, corresponding to a typical maintenance release (although we do not bother to tag it as such).

-Minor releases (e.g., v6.1) are tagged whenever there is sufficient new content to justify the effort.
-This happens quarterly, give-or-take, and is primarily to create a snapshot so that everyone in a course can know they are using the same version.
+Minor releases (e.g., v7.1) are tagged whenever there is sufficient new content to justify the effort.
+This happens infrequently, and is primarily to create a snapshot so that everyone in a course can know they are using the same version.

 Build the Book